julianofhernandez/Trash-Sorting/docs/volunteer-clean-up.md

 2. Take the photo

-Complete your clean up activities as your normally would while taking pictures when possible.
+Complete your clean up activities as your normally would while taking pictures.
 Make sure you are as close as possible to the item, you should be able to pick it up after taking the photo without having to reposition yourself.
 Next, ensure that no one's face is in the photo, this counts are PPI and needs much stronger data protections then what is necessary for this project.
 Remember, you don't have to take pictures of everything, if an object is hard to see or there's too many in one spot to take each photo just skip past them and prioritize removing them rather than taking photos.

 Good examples: